 Dog adoption and cat adoption saves lives.
 Adopt a dog or adopt a cat and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

-The adoption fee for dogs are below.
+The adoption fees for dogs are below.
+There are some exceptions on the fees, which will be noted in the write up provided for the dog.
 The fee includes the shots up-to-date, spay/neuter, heartworm test, microchipping, deworming, and treatment of any known medical condition.

 Why should you adopt?